catmaid/CATMAID/sphinx-doc/source/permissions.rst

 Permissions and access control
 ==============================

-There are multiple levels of user permissons available in CATMAID.
+There are multiple levels of user permissions available in CATMAID.
 All of them are configured from within the admin interface, reachable by appending ``/admin`` to your regular CATMAID URL and opening it in a browser.